-Col. Rich Morales, U.S. Army, leads the Department of Systems Engineering at the U.S. Military Academy.
+Col. Rich Morales,

+U.S. Army, leads the Department of Systems Engineering at the U.S. Military Academy.
 He holds a BS from West Point, an MBA from Yale University, MA from the Naval War College, MS from the National Defense University, and a PhD from Cambridge University.
-A multi-tour combat veteran, Purple Heart recipient, and Army Strategist, he led a Gulf War tank platoon, UN peacekeeping company, battalion responsible for one-third of Baghdad, and a Cadet Command brigade.
-He was a White House Fellow at OMB, aide to the head of NASA, and a director in the Executive Office of the serves as an operations research systems analyst at Fort Belvoir, Virginia.
-He holds a BS from the United States Military Academy, an MS from Stanford University, and a PhD from George Mason University.
-During his career, Hughes served with the 159th Aviation Regiment in Germany and Iraq; Task Force Sabre (Afghanistan); the 1st Infantry Division (Kansas); and the NATO Special Operations Component Command (Afghanistan).
-He also taught in the Department of Systems Engineering at the U.S. Military Academy from 2009 to 2012 and again from 2017 to 2020.
+A multi-tour combat veteran, Purple Heart recipient, and Army strategist, he led a Gulf War tank platoon, a UN peacekeeping company, a battalion responsible for one-third of Baghdad, and a Cadet Command brigade.
+He was a White House Fellow at OMB, aide to the head of NASA, and a director in the Executive Office of the President.